 ness engagement with my friend Mr. the floor from several ugly, lacerated Framji Jijibhai, which he failed to keep. wounds.
-His face was ghastly pale, in This occasioned me considerable surprise, spite of the natural swarthiness of his as the Parsee was, as a rule, punctuality skin, and his eyes flashed with anger. itself in all business appointments.
+His face was ghastly pale, in This occasioned me considerable surprise, as the Parsee was, as a rule, punctuality itself in all business appointments.
 For The painful state of his wrists, howfully an hour I had waited for him, when a messenger arrived to say that he was dead.
-He had died that morning so suddenly that latter's eyeballs rolled in a frenzy of as it always has been, the luxury of the the "dastur" or "mobed" (priests) had not even had time to repeat the prayers for the head. dying.
-The Zoroastrians only allow a very short time to intervene between death and lain-you robber of the dead?" he demanded use of champagne or other wines and the funeral ceremony; and just before sunset that same day the body of Mr. Jijibhai was conveyed from his house to the tower ticulate words in his throat, and fumbling Indian monopoly opium can in itself never of silence, his last resting place, which in in his turban with trembling fingers, pro- be injurious to health, not even when inthis instance was situated upon a lonely, tree-clad eminence, a little distance from Mr. Jijlbhai's hard.
-The Parsee released it are concerned, to so-called excess.
-Opium Kharabad.
+He had died that morning so suddenly that latter's eyeballs rolled in a frenzy of the "dastur" or "mobed" (priests) had not even had time to repeat the prayers for the head. dying.
+The Zoroastrians only allow a very short time to intervene between death and the funeral ceremony; and just before sunset that same day the body of Mr. Jijibhai was conveyed from his house to the tower of silence, his last resting place, which in this instance was situated upon a lonely, tree-clad eminence, a little distance from Kharabad.

 the Parasees' towers of silence exist.
 I believe, among the English at home.
-I remember seeing them described in the work of an emment writer of adventures, who must have been wofully ignorant on the subject, as lofty towers, not unlike the dismantled round towers we find in Ireland, at the top of which were placed open gratings.
-Upon these huge grids the corpsesso says the writer I refer to-were placed by those scavengers of the air, the vultures, until the clean-picked bones fell through the iron bars into the pit beneath.
+I remember seeing them described in the work of an eminent writer of adventures, who must have been wofully ignorant on the subject, as lofty towers, not unlike the dismantled round towers we find in Ireland, at the top of which were placed open gratings.
+Upon these huge grids the corpsesso says the writer I refer to-were placed the iron bars into the pit beneath.

-TO BE DENUDED OF FLESH
+TO BE DENUDED OF FLESH by those scavengers of the air, the vultures.